andrewjunyoung/set_me_up/README.md

 1. Todo: copy over your apple system settings.

-1. Log in to the apple store manually
+1. Log in to the app store manually
 1. Install apps from the app store by running scripts/install/app_store

 1. Clone all git repos using scripts/install/git.py